brilianpmw/mini-project-streamflix/README.md

-# film-search-using-reactJS
+# stream flix mini project

-npm init and run!
+npm install and run!

 npm start to run development server npm build for buid the apps before upload to a hosting